Downtown & King Street Station

 King Street Station

-Within King Street, there are a variety of businesses/services already established including all five national banking institutions on King Street (CIBC, TD, RBC, BMO, and Scotia Bank).
+Within King Street, there are a variety of businesses and services already established including all five national banking institutions on King Street (CIBC, TD, RBC, BMO, and Scotia Bank).
 These range from financial services to art galleries, beauty services, restaurants, smaller retailers, provincial stores, and police services.
 The newer constructed developments within “King Street Station” have been of the Saskatchewan Liquor Board Store and the RCMP.
-Other current retailers/ restaurants have used heritage buildings, which they have renovated and used the history and architecture of the buildings to their advantage.
+Other current retailers, or restaurants have used heritage buildings, which they have renovated and used the history and architecture of the buildings to their advantage.

 This signature development is part of an overall revitalization plan for the central business district.